British and American keyboards: International or extended keyboard layouts

 For more specialized uses, there is a facility in Windows for users to create a customized layout that may match their needs more precisely.

 Apple Macintosh keyboards

-The non-standard default U.S. layout on Apple Macintosh computers allows input of diacritical characters, whereby the entire MacRoman character set is directly available.
+The default U.S. layout on Apple Macintosh computers allows input of diacritical characters as the entire MacRoman character set is directly accessible.
+A U.S. international layout is also available.

-Apple only supply a custom "British" keyboard layout with major changes from the standard UK layout:
+Macintosh keyboards for British typists makes use of an Apple-custom layout.
+This differs significantly from the British Standard BS 4822 layout found on most UK keyboards.
+Differences include: